plasmatech8/ripple-class/README.md

 ## Usage

-Add a ripple to a html element by adding the "ripple" class name.
+Add a ripple listener to a HTML element by adding the `ripple` class name.
 ```html
 <button class="ripple">Click Me!</button>
 ```